FaethyvveIcye/bss/README.md

       - Note: See the warnings in `functions.ahk`
     - Farms in sunflower field if it's not time to grab clock/ant/mondo/bugs
     - Empties the hive balloon if it hasn't been emptied in the last 30 minutes
+- `pine balloon.ahk` implements some newer features, such as:
+    - Activating Beesmas machines
+    - Placing, harvesting, looting, and rotating planters through fields as defined in `config.ini`
+    - Donating to the Wind Shrine & activating a field booster
+    - Farming Pine Tree Forest in a unique way designed for using the Tide Popper